wintercms/docs/plugin-registration.md

 <a name="introduction"></a>
 ## Introduction

 Plugins are the foundation for adding new features to the CMS by extending it.
 This article describes the component registration.
-The registration process allows plugins to declare their features such as [components](components) or back-end menus and pages.
+The registration process allows plugins to declare their features such as [components](components) or backend menus and pages.
 Some examples of what a plugin can do:

 1. Define [components](components).
 1. Define [user permissions](../backend/users).
 1. Add [settings pages](settings#backend-pages), [menu items](#navigation-menus), [lists](../backend/lists) and [forms](../backend/forms).
 1. Create [database table structures and seed data](updates).
 1. Alter [functionality of the core or other plugins](../services/events).
-1. Provide classes, [back-end controllers](../backend/controllers-ajax), views, assets, and other files.
+1. Provide classes, [backend controllers](../backend/controllers-ajax), views, assets, and other files.

 <a name="directory-structure"></a>
 ### Directory structure